EKUCSC308/im-server/README.md

 ## Endpoints

-All requests should be sent to..
+All requests should be sent to...

 ```
 http://192.241.175.100:3002